Cooley LLP: History

+Like many other law firms, Cooley laid off 114 people in 2009 from its offices, citing "the uncertain economy".
+After aggressive hiring to meet "soaring demand" in 2020 and 2021, Cooley concluded that several of its practices were "substantially overbuilt" as demand for the firm's services did not grow as much in 2022.
+Cooley responded by laying off 150 employees in late 2022, instituting a hiring freeze, and delaying the start date for incoming associates from November 2023 to January 2024.
+Cooley then offered incoming associate hires for its corporate practice the option to start in January 2024, or to delay their start date by another year in exchange for a $100,000 stipend.

 Offices

 Cooley has offices in ten U.S. cities, London, Shanghai, Beijing, Brussels, and Singapore.

 Cooley launched in London in January 2015, creating a 55-lawyer practice and the firm's first office in Europe.
 Its lawyers were hired from the London offices of Morrison & Foerster and Edwards Wildman Palmer, raiding the latter's entire office.
 The office is run by Justin Stock who headed the corporate department of Morrison & Foerster's London office before joining Cooley.

 The firm launched its Beijing office in 2018.

+Recognition

-RecognitionThe American Lawyer has ranked Cooley number forty-seven in its annual ranking of U.S. law firms by gross revenue.
+The American Lawyer has ranked Cooley number forty-seven in its annual ranking of U.S. law firms by gross revenue.
 Top Legal 500 and the National Law Journals NLJ 250 has ranked Cooley's practice areas from second through eighth tier in its national survey of law firms.
 In addition, U.S. News & World Report nominated Cooley as the 2011–12 law firm of the year in biotechnology law.

 In 2011, Cooley LLP was named U.S. Tax Court Firm of the Year by the International Tax Review.

 Cooley was recognized as one of Law360's Capital Markets Practice Groups of the year for 2015, and 2019.

 In 2016, Chambers UK recognized Cooley as being a leading practice in six practice areas along with singling out sixteen lawyers for their performance.

 In 2018, Cooley was named by U.S. News & World Report as the #1 law firm in the country in both the venture capital law and technology law categories, and the firm was named by The American Lawyer's Recorder publication as the top Venture Capital practice of the year.